-12 The definition of design extension conditions is provided in SSR-2/1 (Rev.1) Definitions section.
+15 The definition of design extension conditions is provided in SSR-2/1 (Rev.1) Definitions section.

-13 The term 'design extension conditions without significant fuel degradation' comprises situations to be analysed for the fuel in the reactor core and the fuel in the spent fuel pool.
+16 The term 'Ddesign extension conditions without significant fuel degradation' comprises situations to be analysed for the fuel in the reactor core and the fuel in the spent fuel poolare also termed 'design extension conditions without core melting.

-14 In some States, these categories of design extension conditions are denoted respectively as 'design extension conditions A' (without significant fuel degradation) and 'design extension conditions B' (with core melting).
+17 In some States, these categories of design extension conditions are denoted respectively as 'design extension conditions A' (without significant fuel degradation) and 'design extension conditions B' (with core melting).